 The procedure requires the skill of highly-trained, specialized surgeons at the Center for Liver and Pancreas Surgery to ensure the best outcomes.
 This procedure can also be performed robotically.

 - General anesthesia is given for the procedure.
-After anesthesia is initiated an ET (endotracheal) tube will be placed into your airway through your mouth and will be attached to a breathing machine (ventilator).
+After anesthesia is initiated an endotracheal (ET) tube will be placed into your airway through your mouth and will be attached to a ventilator.
 The ET tube will assist your breathing while under general anesthesia.
-A NG (naso-gastric) tube will also be placed through your nose and into your stomach when you are in the operating room to prevent nausea and vomiting.
+A naso-gastric (NG) tube will also be placed through your nose and into your stomach when you are in the operating room to prevent nausea and vomiting.

 - The incision used to perform the operation can be horizontal or vertical.

-- The procedure usually takes approximately 4-8 hours, depending upon each patient and the extent of the disease.
+- The procedure usually takes approximately four to eight hours, depending on the extent of the disease.